C++ multiset cend

 Example 3

-Let's see a simple example to iterate over the multiset using while loop:
+Let's explore a basic illustration of iterating through the multiset using a while loop:

 #include <iostream>